ASTRONOMY: 'Blood Moon' Total Lunar Eclipse Occurs on March 3rd

 The "Blood Moon' on March 3rd will appear as it does in this photograph by R. Jay GaBany (https://commons.wikimedia.org/wiki/File:Lunar_eclipse_04-15-2014_by_R_Jay_GaBany.jpg)

 Skywatchers will delight on Tuesday, March 3rd, when a 'Blood Moon' total lunar eclipse will occur when the Earth moves between the sun and the moon, causing the moon to reflect a dull reddish hue.
 This will be the first major astronomical event visible so far this year.
+It will also be the last time to see a lunar eclipse until 2029.

 This celestial event will be convenient for early risers in Middle Georgia to view, with the eclipse beginning at 6:04 a.m. and totality (the time when the eclipse is full) occurring around dawn or 6:33 a.m.